sagemath/sagewiki_to_gh-2022-10-10/bug19.md

 The aim of this workshop is to find and fix bugs in the Sage library.
 It will be held at [[http://www.wallacefallslodge.com/|the Wallace Falls Lodge]] an hour northeast of Seattle in the foothills of the Cascades.

+=== Logistics ===

+Wallace Falls is about an hour from the airport.
+We have the lodge starting at 1pm on May 24 and ending at noon on May 29.
+We'll be carpooling up to the lodge, with scheduling depending on peoples' flight details.
+Food is provided by the lodge.

 === Funding ===

 Funding is still available: e-mail David Roe for more details.